-When I first heard this poem, while watching the movie Hannah and Her Sisters, it evoked an illusive perception of that love which comes from our deepest and most primitive desires.
+When I first heard this poem while watching the movie Hannah and Her Sisters, it evoked an elusive perception of that love that comes from our deepest and most primitive desires.
 A kind of wild love where all forms of propriety are abandoned and words have no place.
-That kind of love where just meaningless inarticulate moans and sighs flow from the depths of inner-body, like honey on a warm summer’s day, producing a moment of penetrating joy, only to subside just as quickly.
+That kind of selfish love where just meaningless inarticulate moans and sighs flow from the depths of the inner-body, like honey on a warm summer’s day, producing a moment of penetrating joy, only to subside just as quickly.
 Leaving only a conquered, spent, and silent shell of empty feelings.

-However, after reading and analyzing the poem more carefully, I subsequently perceived through Cummings use of juxtaposition, that it is the conceptualization of love’s fragility and delicate femininity that can precipitate incredible power and influence.
+However, after reading and analyzing the poem more carefully, I subsequently perceived through Cummings’ juxtaposition that the conceptualization of love’s fragility and delicate femininity could precipitate incredible power and influence.
 Also, I feel this poem exemplifies the intense search for just the right words to represent the absolute love of a woman, by some man, coupled with the sublime personification of nature.

-I was going to analyze it more extensively myself.
-However, after researching Cummings, and other numerous analyses of this poem from the Internet, I decided that others had dissected it in greater scope–and more poignantly–than I was willing to spend the time to do.
+In conclusion, I was going to analyze it more extensively myself.
+However, after researching Cummings and other numerous analyses of this poem from the Internet, I decided that others had dissected it in greater scope–and more poignantly–than I was willing to spend the time to do.

-For purposes of copyright law, I have provided a link to the poem and embedded a YouTube video; with Cummings reading his poem.
-I have also provided links to individuals whom I feel best captured the essence of this poem’s meaning in their analysis.
+For copyright law purposes, I have provided a link to the poem and embedded a YouTube video; with Cummings reading his poem.
+Finally, I have also provided links to individuals whom I feel best captured the essence of this poem’s meaning in their analysis.

 ee cummings reads "somewhere I have never travelled..."